niels-slotboom/notes/Submanifolds.typ

     g & = dx otimes dx + dy otimes dy + dz otimes dz \
       & = dr otimes dr + r^2 (dtheta otimes dtheta + sin^2 theta dphi otimes dphi),
   $
-  ---where $x^mu = (x,y,z)$ are Cartesian and $y^alpha = (r,y^i) = (r,theta,phi)$ spherical coordinates.
+  where $x^mu = (x,y,z)$ are Cartesian and $y^alpha = (r,y^i) = (r,theta,phi)$ spherical coordinates.
 The connection under consideration is the Levi-Civita connection associated with this metric.
 Our goal is to compute and compare the ambient and induced Riemann tensor components.

   Observe that, in Cartesian coordinates, the Levi-Civita has vanishing coefficients, i.e.
   $